verdigris/splat/doc/intro.rst

 method with the aim to make them interchangeable, as much as possible.
 This is to enable a same piece of code to be run again with different generator implementations for different souding results.
-They are a little bit like standard musical instruments which all have the same definition of notes but produce different sounds.
+They are a little bit like usual musical instruments which all have the same definition of notes but produce different sounds.

 .. rubric:: Scales

-In order to use musical notes, there are some **scales** which will calculate the frequency of a given note based on its name and scale implementation.
-Generators and sources typically work with frequencies in Hertz, so scale objects are very useful when generating some musical notes.
+In order to use musical notes, there are some :ref:`scales` which will calculate the frequency of a given note based on its name and scale implementation.
+Generators and sources typically work with frequencies in Hertz, so :ref:`scale_objects` are very useful when generating some musical notes.
 They can be used to create conventional scales (tempered, diatonic) but also to experiment with new ideas such as arbitrary ratios, microtones or dynamic scales.

 .. rubric:: Interpolation